rweigel/phys685/hw.md

 ## Related Problems

+You do not need to turn these problems in.
+If you turn in these problems, I'll provide feedback.

 These are problems that either I discussed in class or are related to the topic covered in class.
-You do not need to turn these problems in.
 I place them here for your reference.
 Some of the problems listed may not have been covered in class but may serve as exam practice problems.

 ###